rackerlabs/design-system/_docs/style/text-conventions/capitalization.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-12-md hxSpan-12-lg" %}

-## All-caps capitalization
+## Uppercase capitalization

-In rare cases, all-caps capitalization might be used to visually distinguish a secondary text element, such as, **GENERAL** as a menu heading.
+In rare cases, uppercase capitalization might be used to visually distinguish a secondary text element, such as, **GENERAL** as a menu heading.

-The following elements use all-caps capitalization:
+The following elements use uppercase capitalization:

 - Header 5
 - Table column headers